vidstack/vidstack.io/src/routes/docs/player/components/ui/poster/_Docs.md

 ### Loading Attributes

-The following loading attributes are applied to the `vds-poster:css` element:
+The following loading attributes are applied to the `vds-poster:ignore` element:

-- `img-loading:css`: Present when poster image is being downloaded by the browser.
+- `img-loading:ignore`: Present when poster image is being downloaded by the browser.
-- `img-loaded:css`: Present when the poster image has successfully loaded.
+- `img-loaded:ignore`: Present when the poster image has successfully loaded.
-- `img-error:css`: Present when the poster image has failed to load.
+- `img-error:ignore`: Present when the poster image has failed to load.

 ```html
 <!-- Example. -->